 Note: Alternatively, follow any of the following three methods to minimize/maximize the Ribbon:

-- Click on any active tab header of the Ribbon once to minimize the entire Ribbon.
-Click again on a tab header
+i.
+Click on any active tab header of the Ribbon once to minimize the entire Ribbon.
+Click again on a tab header to maximize it.

 Reordering Ribbon tabs